-Salvage prostate cryoablation is a procedure recommended for men who have been previously treated for prostate cancer when the cancer returns.
+Salvage cryoablation of the prostate is a procedure recommended for prostate cancer that has returned in men who have been treated previously.

 The procedure is typically done on an outpatient basis and is minimally invasive.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The prostate is part of the male reproductive system.
 Its main purpose is to produce fluid for semen, the milky fluid in which sperm swims.
 During an orgasm, the prostate’s muscles tighten to push the semen out of the penis.

 The prostate is a gland about the size of a walnut that is under the bladder and in front of the rectum, or the lower end of the bowel.
 The urethra, or the thin tube that runs the length of the penis and carries both urine and semen out of the body, goes through the prostate.

 Salvage prostate cryoablation is mostly used in men who have already been treated with radiation for early-stage prostate cancer.